 You’re starting a business, and you need a commercial location.
 Whether you’re moving into your own office space for rent, setting up a shop or something else, this is a hugely exciting time for your business.

 Instead of signing on the dotted line immediately, it’s very important that you cautiously check the contract (also known as the commercial lease agreement) the landlord offers you.

 Renting commercial property is a big obligation.
 The success of your business may depend on certain terms of the lease.
 Before approaching a landlord, it is best to understand how commercial leases differ from the more common residential variety, and before signing anything, make sure you understand and agree with the basic terms of the lease, such as the amount of rent, the length of the lease and the configuration of the physical space.

 If you’re a first-time business owner, undertaking a commercial lease review on your own can be nerve-wracking.
 And let’s say you’re an experienced commercial tenant; the specifics of your lease will change based on what the landlord wants.

 What is a commercial lease?

-Additionally, the lease outlines the rights and responsibilities of both the landlord and tenant during the lease term.
+Additionally, the commercial lease agreement outlines the rights and responsibilities of both the landlord and tenant during the lease term.

-The common provisions in a commercial lease will address matters such as:
+The common provisions in commercial leases will address matters such as:

 (a) How and when the rent is to be paid